hexpwn/drozer-docker/README.md

 1. Connect your Android phone via USB to your host machine.

-2. Run `./start.sh` to start the spin up the container.
+2. Run `./start.sh` to start the container.

-You may be asked by your phone to authorize USB debugging.
+*You may be asked by your phone to authorize USB debugging.*

 **If you have not previously installed the Drozer Agent**, inside the docker image run:
 ```
 adb install drozer-agent-2.3.4.apk
 ```
-4. Start the Drozer Agent app on your phone and turn the Embedded Server *ON*
+4. Start the Drozer Agent app on your phone and turn the Embedded Server **ON**

-5. Start `drozer` with command `drozer`
+5. Start drozer with command `drozer`